 Record Requirements

-OEL and shall comply with the provisions of Chapter 119, F.S., and all applicable state and federal confidentiality laws.
+OEL and PCLB shall comply with the provisions of Chapter 119, F.S., and all applicable state and federal confidentiality laws.

 Confidential Information

-"Confidential Information" is all data, files, records, including client or child records related to the services provided pursuant to this Agreement, and other information (i) that any law of the State of Florida, or the United States (a) exempts the party in possession of the data and information from any legal requirement to disclose and make the data and information available for public review and (b) prohibits or restricts the party in possession of the data and information from disclosing the data and information to other parties, (ii) as it applies to such data, records, and information held by , such data, records and information provided by OEL to , and (iii) as it applies to such data, records, and information held by OEL, such data, records and information provided by to OEL.
-OEL and shall use, provide, share, transmit, disclose, release, provide and publish Confidential Information, whether to each other or to third parties, only to the extent authorized and permitted by law, including without limitation Chapter 119, F.S.
-OEL and , including designated contractors, subcontractors or agents, and shall use Confidential Information only as needed to perform and for the purpose of performing their respective obligations under and pursuant to this Agreement and for no other purpose.
+"Confidential Information" is all data, files, records or information that by any applicable law is exempt or confidential and exempt from F.S.
+119.07(1).
+Nothing herein should be construed to prohibit PCLB from disclosing Confidential Information in accordance with applicable laws or responding to any Court Order, subpoena or other legal requirement to disclose Confidential Information. .

 Procedures to Safeguard Confidential Information

-Procedures shall be implemented by OEL and , including contractors, subcontractors or agents to ensure that all Confidential Information is protected from disclosure.
-The procedures shall be consistent with the information and security policies, protocols, and procedures of OEL and that have been previously provided by each party to the other.
+Procedures shall be implemented by OEL and PCLB, including contractors, subcontractors or agents to ensure that all Confidential Information is protected from improper disclosure.
+The procedures shall be consistent with the information and security policies, protocols, and procedures of OEL and PCLB that have been previously provided by each party to the other.
 Each party acknowledges that it received the information and security policies, protocols, and procedures of the other party upon or prior to the execution of this Agreement.
-OEL and will adhere to any amendments to the security requirements of the other party provided to it during the period of this Agreement.
-OEL and must also comply with any applicable professional standards of practice with respect to client confidentiality that has been or is hereafter furnished by one party to the other.
+OEL and PCLB will adhere to any amendments to the security requirements of the other party provided to it during the period of this Agreement.

 Safeguarding Access to Confidential Information

-OEL and , including contractors, subcontractors or agents shall safeguard access to Confidential Information in such a way that unauthorized persons cannot view, print, copy or retrieve the information by any means.
+OEL and PCLB, including contractors, subcontractors or agents shall safeguard access to Confidential Information in such a way that unauthorized persons cannot view, print, copy or retrieve the information by any means.
 Unique authorization is required for each person permitted access to Confidential Information, and access must be properly authenticated and recorded for audit purposes.
-Without limiting the generality of the foregoing, OEL and shall comply with the following requirements:
+Without limiting the generality of the foregoing, OEL and PCLB shall comply with the following requirements:

 Encryption.
 All electronic communication and transmission of Confidential Information shall use compatible, industry standard File Transfer Protocol software, using data encryption or a Virtual Private Network connection to ensure a secure file transfer.
 Confidential Information must be protected with a network firewall using "default deny" rule set required.
 Servers hosting Confidential Information cannot be visible to the Internet, nor to unprotected subnets.
 Confidential Information shall not be transmitted through e-mail or social networking sites unless encrypted and secured with a digital signature.
 Confidential information shall not be stored on any un-encrypted portable storage media or peripheral devices (e.g. laptops, thumb drives, hard drives, etc.) capable of storing the information.
 Whole disk encryption is required for any portable storage media used.